LV-VL4/ELVEL/README.md

 im an ENTP!

-sanemi & gojo lover REAL.
+sanemi & gojo/choso lover REAL.

-i like being with ny friends!!
+i like being with ny friends!!, im comfortable with my friends alot

-I love my wife @Imissmywife
+im from southeast asia!!!(Indonesia)

+im free to int!, please whisp me if you want to int!, if im afk /offtab i might not see your chat!!